 What Should You Do If You Think Your Husband Hates You?

 To save a marriage, you should want to keep it alive.
-It can be extremely painful if you constantly are living with self-pitying thoughts of “my husband hates me and I don’t know what to do” but bottling up the confusion, depression and anger is not going to help.
+It can be extremely painful if you constantly are living with self-pitying thoughts of ‘my husband hates me, but I love him,’ but bottling up the confusion, depression and anger is not going to help.